ava-labs/avalanche-docs/README.md

 ## Avalanche

-[Avalanche](https://avax.network) es una plataforma de código abierto para el lanzamiento de [aplicaciones descentralizadas](https://support.avalabs.org/en/articles/4587146-what-is-a-decentralized-application-dapp) y despliegues [cadenas de bloques](http://support.avalabs.org/en/articles/4064677-what-is-a-blockchain) deployments in one interoperable, highly scalable ecosystem.
+[Avalanche](https://avax.network) es una plataforma de código abierto para el lanzamiento de [aplicaciones descentralizadas](https://support.avalabs.org/en/articles/4587146-what-is-a-decentralized-application-dapp) y despliegues de [cadenas de bloques](http://support.avalabs.org/en/articles/4064677-what-is-a-blockchain) empresariales en un ecosistema interoperable y altamente escalable.
 Avalanche gives you complete control on both the network and application layers–helping you build anything you can imagine.

 A key difference between Avalanche and other decentralized networks is the consensus protocol.
 Over time, people have come to a false understanding that blockchains have to be slow and not scalable.
 The Avalanche protocol employs a novel approach to consensus to achieve its strong safety guarantees, quick finality, and high-throughput, without compromising decentralization.